tu-team/2/doc/design-specification/system-description.md

 machine understanding and solution search, and several control processes.

 ![ThinkingLifeCycle Component diagram](https://github.com/development-team/2/raw/master/doc/design-specification/uml/images/ThinkingLifeCycleComponent.png)

+Critic analyses the context of a problem and invokes Selector to find proper resource from the KB, Selector could retrieve two types of resources: Critic or a Way2Think(way to think). \
+Way2Think actually changes data in the context of current problem.

 ThinkingLifeCycle controls Critic - Selector collaboration and Way2Think start and stop.
 This approach is based on [Marvin Minsky Thinking model](http://web.media.mit.edu/~minsky/E7/eb7.html#_Toc508708572)